Skywalker Sound. Maybe you haven't heard the name before, but you've definitely heard it. Or at least its product, anyway.

 Wandering around the property I saw cattle, a stable equipped for horseback riding, rows upon rows of crops and a vineyard.
 Inside the Tech Building was a red-brick labyrinth of million-dollar recording studios, original 1940s movie posters and a mostly organic buffet.

-I was there to watch video game icon Tommy Tallarico and electronic dance music star BT work on their new album, Electronic Opus.
+I was there to watch video game icon Tommy Tallarico and electronic dance music star BT work on their album Electronic Opus.

-My interview with Tallarico will appear on TechRadar next week.
-But being in the heart of Skywalker Ranch gave me an even better idea: we've shown what great audio looks like, but not the process of how it's made.
+In the past, we've shown what great audio looks like, but not the process of how it's made.
 This feature will change that.

 Skywalker Ranch is located in scenic Marin County, a short 45 minute drive away from both the city of San Francisco and Sonoma, California's wine epicenter.